-Cadiz’s visions of water extraction have ebbed and flowed over the years, and have now crystallized into a behemoth plan to extract 16 billion gallons of water — annually — from beneath the Mojave Desert.
+Cadiz’s visions of water extraction ebbed and flowed over the years, and eventually crystallized into a behemoth plan to extract 16 billion gallons of water — annually — from beneath the Mojave Desert.

-This is a terrible idea for at least two reasons.
+This was a terrible idea for at least two reasons.

-First and foremost, such a massive extraction of water from beneath the desert will have devastating consequences for the many species that live in and rely on the Mojave Desert ecosystem.
-A recent study published earlier this year confirmed what has long been suspected: that the groundwater in this region is interconnected — or in scientist’s terms, “hydrologically linked.”
+First and foremost, such a massive extraction of water from beneath the desert would have devastating consequences for the many species that live in and rely on the Mojave Desert ecosystem.
+A recent study confirmed what has long been suspected: that the groundwater in this region is interconnected — or in scientist’s terms, “hydrologically linked.”
 As a result, the authors of the study warned that reducing groundwater in this area will result in a “potentially substantial decrease in free-flowing water” at natural springs in the area.

 Second, the water beneath Cadiz is contaminated with hexavalent chromium, a cancer-causing chemical that was at the center of the movie “Erin Brockovich.”
-Cadiz insists the contamination is naturally occurring, and it has promised to treat it, although it admits the water has been found to contain at least 16 parts per billion of hexavalent chromium.
+Cadiz insisted the contamination is naturally occurring, and it promised to treat it, although it admitted the water has been found to contain at least 16 parts per billion of hexavalent chromium.

 The Legal Fight